nf-core/atacseq/docs/usage.md

 It is not possible to run a mixture of single-end and paired-end files in one run.

 ### `--narrowPeak`
-By default, MACS is run with the [`--broad`](https://github.com/taoliu/MACS#--broad) flag.
-Specify this flag to call peaks in narrowPeak mode i.e. default MACS2 parameters.
+MACS2 is run by default with the [`--broad`](https://github.com/taoliu/MACS#--broad) flag.
+Specify this flag to call peaks in narrowPeak mode.

 ### `--fragment_size`
 Number of base pairs to extend single-end reads when creating bigWig files.
 Default: `0`